 Paypal Express #

-If you’re going to use PayPal payment gateway you should change default value of
+If you’re going to use the PayPal Express payment gateway you are required to change the default value of

 tokenParam in your